-Description: The County has identified over \$17,000,000 in unmet public facilities and infrastructure needs representing just over 60% of the total identified unmet need in the County.
-However, the County has decided to utilize these very limited funds to directly serve impacted households and will provide only \$1,134,081 of the CDBG-DR funding to make infrastructure repairs and improvements.
+The County has decided to utilize these very limited funds to directly serve impacted households and will provide to make infrastructure repairs and improvements.
 Specific projects have not been identified at this time however; it is likely that these improvements will be made within the Challedon neighborhood in an effort to mitigate against future flooding events.
-Funds will be utilized to repair and/or build improved infrastructure facilities within the impacted low-to-moderate-income (LMI) areas as well as several vital bridges in non-low-to-moderate income (urgent need) areas across the County.
-These funds will serve to meet the Low-Moderate Income Area (LMA) national objective serving a primarily low-to-moderate income area as well as the Urgent Needs (UN) national objective in non-low-to-moderate income areas, as defined by HUD.
+Funds will be utilized to repair and/or build improved infrastructure facilities within the impacted low to moderate-income (LMI) areas across the County.
+These funds will serve to meet the Low-Moderate Income Area (LMA) national objective serving a primarily low-to-moderate income areas as defined by HUD.

 Across Kinley Creek from Challedon is an approximately 12-acre tract of undeveloped land.
 The land borders on the creek bed and is owned by the County of Lexington.
 During the Kinley Creek study, the land was considered for use as a retention or detention pond; however, the study indicated that it would not be large enough to have a measurable impact on flood control.
-The presence of the homes along the creek in Challedon and the commercial and residential development up stream would simply generate too much run-off for the 12-acres to accommodate.
+The presence of the homes along the creek in Challedon and the commercial and residential development up stream would simply generate too much run off for the 12 acres to accommodate.

 In November 2016, staff from Lexington County's Community Development Department and Public Works Department met with Mr. Colton Bowles with the US Army Corps of Engineers.
 During the meeting, the group discussed possible ways in which the October 2015 Storm Event might have affected the findings of the Kinley Creek Study.
 During that discussion, the question was raised as to what, if any, the removal of forty or more homes and reclamation of the properties along Kinley Creek might have on the flood control plan for the area.
-Mr. Bowles and county engineers all expressed the idea that the reclamation of those properties might be enough to make the inclusion of the 12-acre tract of land in a flood control plan a reasonable effort.
+Mr. Bowles and county engineers all expressed the idea that the reclamation of those properties might be enough to make the inclusion of the 12 acre tract of land in a flood control plan a reasonable effort.

-Lexington County has asked the Corps to provided additional funding and support to expand that previous study to include the addition of Housing Buyouts in the Challedon area.
+Lexington County has asked the Corps to provide additional funding and support to expand that previous study to include the addition of Housing Buyouts in the Challedon area.
 It is our belief that the additional properties will allow for improvements along the creek that would then allow for development of the 12-acre tract into a large retention pond that could also include a recreation component in the way of trails, static fitness stations and plant and/or wildlife observation.
-This effort would likely involve the Irmo-Chapin Recreation Commission (a SC

-Special Purpose District providing Recreation, Leisure and Seniors Services in the area), the County of Lexington, and the US Army Corps of Engineers, collaborating with other organizations and stakeholders in the community.
-Our Action Plan includes an allocation of \$1,134,081 towards mitigation and resiliency as an area benefit to infrastructure in this Low-to-Moderate Income Area.
+This effort would likely involve the Irmo Chapin Recreation Commission (a SC Special Purpose District providing Recreation, Leisure and Seniors Services in the area), the County of Lexington, and the US Army Corps of Engineers, collaborating with other organizations and stakeholders in the community.
+Our Action Plan includes an allocation of \$2,116,957.50 towards mitigation and resiliency as an area benefit to infrastructure in this Low to Moderate Income Area.
 Our plan would leverage that money against additional funding that may be available from USACoE, possible other federal, state and/or local grants, donations from local business and commercial enterprises and community organizations to redevelop this flood prone area into a usable community asset.